siminapasat/HackerNews/README.md

 # HackerNews

 A Hacker News reader iOS app written in Swift.
+This is SO out of date.
 ## Features

 * View "top", "newest", and "show" posts from Hacker News.